Mode and Duration:

 ACTIVE, RESERVE, AND GUARD NON-COMMISSIONED OFFICERS:

-Non-Commissioned Officers must have been assessed into the 51C MOS, must be a Sergeant (E5) or above, and must complete their common core training prior to attending this course.
+Non-Commissioned Officers must have been assessed into the 51C MOS and must be a Sergeant (E5) or above.

 Secret Clearance: Secret.